xinwenfu/GenCyber/FieldTrips/README.md

 - Exploitation.
 Exploit the computers and find real vulnerabilities
 - Post exploitation.
 Perform post exploitation of the compromised computers, e.g. collecting passwords to show evidences of vulnerabilities.

-This is a video demo.
+Below is a video demo.
 I did this demo remotely.
 Except the computer login process, other operations are exactly the same.

 [![Armitage](https://img.youtube.com/vi/flM_0TKfIIc/0.jpg)](https://youtu.be/flM_0TKfIIc)